 “MHS gave me a second chance at life—it helped me find who I am and who I am meant to be,” shared Marilyn.

 While a student at MHS, Marilyn participated in the Agriculture and Natural Resources career pathway as a part of the school’s Career and Technical Education program.
-She grew strong relationships with the girls in her student home, many of which she continues to keep in contact.
+She grew strong relationships with the girls in her student home, many of which she continues to keep in contact with.

-“Learning to live with 9 to11 other girls of all different ages and maturity levels presented its challenges at time.
+“Learning to live with 9 to 11 other girls of all different ages and maturity levels presented its challenges at the time.
 But, these same girls are the ones that, to this day, I love like family no matter what life brings,” said Marilyn.

 For the next 10 years, Marilyn dedicated her life to working with adults who experience homelessness and physical disabilities—fulfilling her passion for working with people, but finding another one along the way—photography.
 In 2019, Marilyn left the social services field to pursue her photography business full time.